Education & Empowerment

 The "ab split"

-During pregnancy, the growing uterus separates the two sides of the rectus abdominis muscle.
-This is called diastasis recti, and it affects up to 60% of postpartum women.
-Signs include a "pooch" that doesn't improve, lower back pain, and weakness during core movements.
+During pregnancy, the growing uterus stretches the connective tissue between the two sides of the rectus abdominis muscle.
+This is called diastasis recti, and it is very common in late pregnancy and the early postpartum period.
+Signs can include a "pooch" or doming along the midline, a feeling of core weakness, and lower back discomfort.

 How Pilates Helps